mosguinz/CSC317Asmt01/Asmt01Report.md

 ## 3. What is the Linux command or commands to list all user accounts on a Linux system?
 ONLY user account names should be shown!

+Depending on what is meant by "only user account names," there are a couple of approaches.

+All user account names:

 ```sh
 ubuntu@primary:~$ awk -F: '{print $1}' /etc/passwd
 root